 - Alternative Titles

-RISM - Series A/II: Music Manuscripts after 1600 is the most comprehensive annotated index and guide to music manuscripts, containing more than 657,000 manuscript records by over 22,500 composers found in over 800 libraries and archives in 32 countries.
+RISM Series A/II (Music Manuscripts after 1600) is the most comprehensive guide available for music manuscripts.
+It contains more than 850,000 manuscript records by over 27,000 composers found in over 900 libraries and archives in 35 countries.
 Records contain bibliographic information, manuscript locations, musical incipits, and bibliographic citations.